kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ##### KumuluzEE Rest

 Now it is time to add our first KumuluzEE extension.
-We will use KumuluzEE Rest to add best practices of developing RESTful services, such as sorting, filtering and pagination.
+We will use KumuluzEE Rest to add best practices for developing RESTful services, such as sorting, filtering and pagination.

 First, we add a maven dependency: